+Student Name Birthdate

 Address

 City State Zip

 Teacher

 Medication

 Date to begin Date to end

 Instructions

 Possible side effects

 Doctor Name Doctor Phone

-upervise the administration of medicatio n prescribed for my child, name
+I hereby request school personnel to supervise the administration of medication prescribed for my child, named above.

-above.
 I understand that the school is administering medication to my child and/or supervising the administration thereof gratuitously and in reliance on my request (and the statement of the physician that the prescribed medication and dosages are safe).
 Accordingly, I assume all responsibility regarding this matter and hereby release the school, its personnel, and governing administrative bodies from any and all liability as to injuries or ill effects of any kind, which may be caused thereby, including those ill effects caused by school personnel failure to remind students to take the prescribed medication and to monitor its dosage.